risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 ![image](https://github.com/risk-of-thunder/R2Wiki/assets/66852270/3dd0fb7b-faad-4933-b120-3989e689cd2c)

 Regardless if your stage is a stage 1, is in a different part of the loop, or a hidden realm, **place spawn points**.
 Loop stages usually have four sets of four spawn points, making sixteen spawn points total.
-The reason why we place spawn points even if the stage isn't a stage 1 is to account for unpredictability: other mods most noteably.
-To place a spawn point, make an empty object and attatch the ``Spawn Point`` component to it.
+The reason why we place spawn points even if the stage isn't a stage 1 is to account for unpredictability: other mods most notably.
+To place a spawn point, make an empty object and attach the ``Spawn Point`` component to it.
 You will know it works because there will be a wireframe of the commando model.
 This is also a cheap way to get good size reference without importing a model.

 ![image-1](https://github.com/risk-of-thunder/R2Wiki/assets/66852270/478d4916-b592-4f5d-aaef-706f40aadd57)